Calm by Steven A. Schacher MD

 Two Primary Points:

 1.)
-The essential process of calming: 1) acknowledge your stress reaction; 2) breathe intently and slow down or stop your movement; 3) un-tense your body – relax your eyes, widen your vision, and relax your jaw; 4) objectify the perceived stressor – gently connect with the stressor and allow its significance to decrease as you examine it (i.e. put it in perspective).
+The essential process of calming: 1) acknowledge your stress reaction; 2) breathe intently and slow down or stop your movement; 3) un-tense your body – which includes relaxing your eyes, widening your vision by expanding your peripheral, and loosening your jaw; 4) objectify the perceived stressor – gently connect with the perceived stressor and allow its significance to decrease as you patiently demystify it.
 Take your time with this process until you’re fully relaxed.

 2.)
 Events are not inherently stressful – they are only stressful because of your perception of their seriousness or importance.
 You have control of your coping ability.
 Once it’s physiologically conditioned to so, our cerebral cortex allows for us to consciously activate a state of calm.